Terms & Conditions

 If fees are being paid in instalments, the payments must be made on or before the specified dates set out by the school.
 Late instalment payments will incur an extra charge of 5%.
 If payments continue to be late, lessons can be suspended or cancelled.

-Payments can be made by bank transfer or through the payment link send to you by the school.
+Payments can be made by bank transfer or through the Easy Payment system on our website.

 All fees, whether it is the full amount or the first instalment, are payable prior to commencement of each term.
 Failure to comply with this may result in suspension of classes until the account has been settled.